 “Hate is strong and mocks the song of peace on earth, good will to men!
 Then pealed the bells more loud and deep: ‘God is not dead, nor doth He sleep’”

 We have to trust God’s timing.
 God is not dead, nor aloof and unconcerned.
 The opposite is true.
 Why else would a member of the Trinity become one of us, unless God wants to be near us?
 How much more can God get into man’s business?
 Jesus, the Son of God became the Son of Man – I believe, that’s as close as God can get to us!

 While Jesus walked the earth He was known to reach out to the people around Him saying (Matthew 11:28):

 “Come to me, all you who are weary and burdened, and I will give you rest.”

 2000 years later these words still ring true and resonate with generations of believers.
-Jesus is a member of the Trinity who can uniquely relate to us because He has literally walked in our shoes.
+Jesus can uniquely relate to us because He has literally walked in our shoes.
 Jesus is God’s gift to the world; He came to save us.
 It takes, however, two to save: God and you.
 God’s deal is to provide the help we need; yours and mine is to believe.
-Believing we will still go through many tough times, but we will experience God’s peace on the way.
+Believing, we will continue to go through tough times; however, we will experience God’s peace along the way.

 “Peace be on Earth, announcing Jesus’ birth!
 The light of the Lord shines upon you.”
 The Angels’ Song by Bill & Evelyn Snyder